 - Bitcoin or FOREX trading

 - Diet programs

-If your business is considered to be high risk (you’ll soon find out if you ask a potential provider!), then you may need to go with a provider who is prepared to help you.
+If your business is considered to be high risk, like the examples above of dating services or credit repair, then you may need to go with a provider who is prepared to help you.

 Should You Offer More Than One Option?